 How to start?
-At VIF International Education (VIF), we start with teachers because without engaged and educated teachers you won’t have engaged and educated students.
+At Participate, we start with teachers because without engaged and educated teachers you won’t have engaged and educated students.
 Our teachers receive three key supports:

 - Ready-To-Use Curriculum.
 All educators should have access to ready-to-use curriculum.
 We need to provide world language teachers with quality, contemporary resources that allow kids a learning experience that students who study abroad, for example, have access too.
 Authentic, age-appropriate resources should be the standard that all world language teachers are accustomed to.

 - Community.
 No matter what profession you are in, you always benefit from the support and learning of those in your area of expertise.
 The same can be said for world language teachers.
 They should have the opportunity to interact in an online community with educators from across the country to share best practices and lessons on what is effective in their classroom.

 While teachers need more support, students need to understand why language learning is important, more so now than ever before.
 In an ever increasing global society, graduates of our schools will sell to the world, buy from the world, work for international companies, compete with people from other countries, manage employees from other cultures, collaborate with people all over the world and solve global problems.

 That is why it’s imperative that we focus on language learning as a means to global education, not just as an individual subject.